-NOTE 3-Examination of the minimum test requirements shows they are not compatible.
-They represent a compromise of industrial practices with the emphasis toward the commonly used parameters.
-This incompatibility precludes a simple table of commonly used and minimum dimensions.
+Note 3-Examination of the minimum test requirements shows they are not compatible.
+They represent a compromise of industrial practices with the emphasis toward the recommended parameters.
+This incompatibility precludes a simple table of recommended and minimum dimensions

-8.4 The selection of the samples shall conform to Practice C 390.
-The specimens shall be cut from larger blocks or irregular shapes in such a manner to preserve as many of the original surfaces as acceptable.
+8.4 The selection of the samples shall conform to Criteria C390.
+The specimens shall be cut from larger blocks or irregular shapes in such a manner to preserve as many of the original surfaces as possible.
 Only one sample shall be cut from a single block or board.
-Multiple specimens are capable of being cut from a sample such as a large bun of insulation material.
+Multiple specimens may be cut from a sample such as a large bun of insulation material.
 If the test specimen is cut to obtain a narrower width than as received, the cut shall be made lengthwise of the block.

-For anisotropic materials, flexural tests are capable of being run in other than the length direction, such as the cross direction of the sample.
-When comparative tests are to be made on preformed materials, all specimens shall be of the same thickness, except as applicable in the materials specification.
+For anisotropic materials, flexural tests may be run in other than the length direction, such as the cross direction of the sample.
+When comparative tests are to be made on preformed materials, all specimens shall be of the same thickness, except as recommended in the materials specification.
 The bearing faces of the test specimens shall be approximately parallel planes.
-In preparing specimens from pieces of irregular shape, any means such as a band saw, or any method involving the use of abrasives such as high-speed abrasion wheel or rubbing bed, that will produce a specimen with approximately plane and parallel faces (parallel within 1°) without weakening the structure of the specimen is capable of being used.
-The value obtained on specimens with machined surfaces will differ from those obtained on specimens with original surfaces.
+In preparing specimens from pieces of irregular shape, any means such as a band saw, or any method involving the use of abrasives such as high-speed abrasion wheel or rubbing bed, that will produce a specimen with approximately plane and parallel faces (parallel within 1°) without weakening the structure of the specimen may be used.
+The value obtained on specimens with machined surfaces may differ from those obtained on specimens with original surfaces.
 Consequently, the report must state if original surfaces were retained and when only one original surface was retained, whether it was on the tension or compression side of the beam.